The Power & Magic of Being Vulnerable

-Back in late 2018, I was looking for some documents and ran across some pictures from high school and college.
-My thought at that time was, gee I should post these to my private Facebook page because if anything ever happened to me these pictures would never see the light of day.
+Back in late 2018, I ran across some pictures from high school and college.
+I tough, gee I should post these to my private Facebook page?
 So, over a month or so I posted a few pictures every day and it was a real hoot!
 Facebook friends of mine saw pictures of themselves from their youth that they had never seen before.
-It was fun and a very rich walk down memory lane.
-What started out as the innocent sharing of pictures so that the people could then download the pictures and have them morphed into me sharing personal information – a.k.a. me being vulnerable about what I was dealing with at the time.
+It was a fun and a very rich walk down memory lane.
+What started out as the innocent sharing of pictures, so that the people could download the pictures and have them, morphed into me sharing personal information – a.k.a. me being vulnerable about what I was dealing with at the time.

 Were there criticisms?
 Of course!
 Were some people rolling their eyes?
 For sure!
 Did I care?
-No. In the sharing of myself and my circumstances, again not nearly all my circumstances, I was being vulnerable.
+No. In the sharing of myself and my circumstances, I was being vulnerable.
 People could relate to what I was going through.
 People could identify with me even if their situations were very different.
 It’s not about being perfect.
 It’s about being comfortable with who you are and what you are up to.
-I am completely moved by the prayers and love people have shown me through my private Facebook page.
-It touches my heart deeply.
 While most people would never be so vulnerable in a social media format, it has worked for me in so many ways.
 I would do it all over again.

 Prolific writer C.S.
-Lewis, author of The Chronicles of Narnia and The Lion, The Witch & The Wardrobe was also known for many of his nonfiction books wrote about vulnerability and love in his The Four Loves book (1960).
-Here is a quote from his book:
+Lewis, author of The Chronicles of Narnia and The Lion, The Witch & The Wardrobe, also wrote many nonfiction books about vulnerability and love.
+For example, in his The Four Loves book (1960), he says:

-Currently, Brenè Brown, a research professor at the University of Huston where she has spent over two decades studying shame, empathy, vulnerability and courage, is the leading author and speaker on vulnerability having many excellent and bestselling books on the market.
+Currently, Brenè Brown, a research professor at the University of Huston, has spent over two decades studying shame, empathy, vulnerability and courage.
+She is the leading author and speaker on vulnerability, having many excellent and bestselling books on the market.
 Her 2010 TEDx talk on vulnerability is one of the most viewed TED talks with over 40 million views.
-She is bringing subjects like shame and vulnerability into the public arena.
-And while she has so many phenomenal quotes on vulnerability, this is the one that speaks the loudest to me:

-And for the majority of human beings we are simply not wired to be vulnerable.
-We have had too many hurts, wounds and bad experiences to walk around with our hearts wide open to life.
+Why Is Vulnerability Scary?If vulnerability is so crucial, why do so many people avoid it?
+It’s scary.
+For the majority of human beings we are simply not wired to be vulnerable.
+We have had too many hurts, wounds, and bad experiences to walk around with our hearts wide open to the world.
 To be vulnerable does mean taking a risk that you will be rejected for who you are.
 I understand that all too well.
-I just don’t happen to live like that.
-I am okay with rejection.
-I want to be around people who love me for who I am – with all of my imperfections, unconventional, and quirky as I am.
-And I want to know my peeps for who they are.
+In order to have vulnerability, you have to be okay with rejection.
+This is hard to accept, but will certainly allow you to be around people who love you for who you are – with all of your imperfections.
+As well, you will be able to know your friends and family for who they are.
 Not what they do.
 Not what they have.
 Just who they are as human beings.
-I am crystal clear about the benefits of being able to be vulnerable with people as well as the risks.
+Here are more reasons why we avoid vulnerability.

 Top Reasons Why We Avoid Being Vulnerable